Skip to main content

 Urgent help first

-• If you already got the bill: Call the billing office and ask for the account to be placed on hold while you request an itemized bill, check insurance processing, and apply for financial assistance.
+• Bill just arrived: Call the billing office and ask for a hold while you request an itemized bill, check insurance, and apply for financial assistance.

 First sort the papers into the right pile

-Paper you received What it usually is Best next step
+Paper What it usually means Best next step

-Hospital bill Facility charges for the hospital stay, emergency room, surgery center, or outpatient department Ask for an itemized bill and the hospital’s financial assistance packet
+Hospital bill Facility charge for the emergency room, hospital stay, surgery center, or outpatient department Ask for an itemized bill and financial assistance packet

-Doctor, anesthesiology, radiology, or lab bill A separate professional bill, even if care happened in the hospital Check whether insurance processed it and whether the hospital’s assistance policy covers that provider
+Doctor or lab bill A separate professional bill, even when care happened inside a hospital Check whether insurance processed it and whether charity care covers that provider

-Ambulance bill Transport charge from a separate company or public agency Check insurance rules first; remember federal surprise-billing protections usually do not cover ground ambulance bills
+Ambulance bill Transport charge from a private company, city, county, or hospital-linked service Check insurance rules first; ground ambulance bills are often handled differently

-Facility fee A separate hospital-related charge tied to the place of service, not just the clinician Ask what the fee is for, whether the site was hospital-owned, and whether insurance processed it correctly
+Facility fee A charge tied to the place where care happened, not just the clinician Ask why the fee applies and whether insurance handled it correctly

 What should a senior do first after getting a large medical bill?

-First: slow down and verify the bill before paying.
-Many seniors pay too early because the paperwork feels urgent.
-That can lock in mistakes or cause them to miss charity-care options.
+First: slow down and verify the bill.
+Many people pay too early because the bill looks urgent.
+That can cause them to pay a wrong balance or miss financial help.

-• Ask for a temporary hold: Tell the billing office you are reviewing the bill, checking insurance processing, and applying for assistance.
+• Request a hold: Say you are reviewing the account, checking insurance, and applying for assistance.

-• Keep a call log: Write down the date, time, name, department, and what each person said.
+• Keep a call log: Write down the date, time, name, department, phone number, and what each person said.

 How to start without wasting time

-4. Ask about charity care or financial assistance.
-Do this before agreeing to a long payment plan.
+4. Ask for financial assistance.
+Apply before setting up a long payment plan.

-5. Only after that, discuss payment terms.
-Payment plans are for balances that remain after corrections and assistance are considered.
+6. Only then discuss payment terms.
+Payment plans should be for balances that remain after corrections and assistance.

-6. If collections have started, work both sides.
-Contact the collector and the original provider at the same time.
+7. If collections started, work both sides.
+Contact the collector and the original provider on the same day.

 Can hospitals lower bills through charity care?

-For tax-exempt hospitals, the IRS requires a written financial assistance policy.
-That policy must explain who qualifies, how to apply, how charges are calculated, and which providers in the hospital are covered and which are not.
-That last part matters because a hospital may have charity care for the facility bill while a separate physician group is not covered.
+Tax-exempt hospitals must have a written financial assistance policy.
+That policy must explain who may qualify, how to apply, how charges are figured, and which providers are covered.
+This last part matters.
+A hospital may cover the facility bill, but not every outside doctor group.

 • The financial assistance policy